"Straight to the point. You'll know where you stand."

 Harry is an Accredited Specialist in Personal Injury Law and has also worked on the LIV Personal Injury Advisory Committee which sets the accreditation exams.

-Throughout his 35 years of experience, he has volunteered for numerous industry positions, including the Transport Accident Commission (TAC) Legal Liaison Group (2002) the Victorian WorkCover Authority (VWA) Legal Liaison Group (2007 - present).
+Throughout his 35 years of experience, he has volunteered for numerous industry positions, including the Transport Accident Commission (TAC) Legal Liaison Group (2002 - 2004) and the Victorian WorkCover Authority (VWA) Legal Liaison Group (2007 - present).

 In the office, Harry mentored personal injury lawyers Jeremy King and Danielle Meyer to become principals at Robinson Gill.
 He continues to mentor and advise the junior personal injury lawyers in their careers.